-Tropical Storm Bertha forms off S.C. coast
+Tropical Storm Bertha makes landfall on S.C. coast

-MIAMI (AP) — Tropical Storm Bertha formed Wednesday morning off the coast of South Carolina, becoming the second named storm before the official start of this year's Atlantic hurricane season.
+MIAMI (AP) — Tropical Storm Bertha made landfall on South Carolina’s coast shortly after forming Wednesday.

+Bertha is the second named storm before the official start of this year’s Atlantic hurricane season.

 A tropical storm warning has been issued for South Carolina's coast and the storm was expected to bring heavy rainfall, the U.S. National Hurricane Center said.